C# Discriminated Unions (How it Works for Developers)

 Frequently Asked Questions

-How do discriminated unions improve code maintainability?
+How do discriminated unions compare to enums in C#?